PrestaShop/docs/modules/creation/module-translation/new-system.md

 ### Recommended practice for creating module translations

-For module developers, if you want to incorporate your final translations into your own module without creating the xlf file by hand, the recommended practice is to :
+For module developers, if you want to incorporate your final translations into your module without creating the xlf file by hand, the recommended practice is to:

-1. Prepare your translations (see "[Making your wordings appear in the translation interface]({{<relref "#making-your-wordings-appear-in-the-translation-interface">}})")
+1. Prepare your translations (see "[Making your wordings appear in the translation interface]({{<relref "#making-your-wordings-appear-in-the-translation-interface">}})").
-2. Translate them manually in the back office
+2. Translate them manually in the back office.
-3. Export the translations (see "[Exporting translations]({{<relref "#exporting-translations">}})") and add them in your module translations folder
+3. Export the translations (see "[Exporting translations]({{<relref "#exporting-translations">}})") and add them to your module translations folder.

-These translations will be set up in Prestashop during the installation of the module.
+These translations will be set up in PrestaShop during the module's installation.

 ### Before 1.7.8